pengsrc/BingPaper/README.md

 ## Features

-- Auto launch on system startup
+- Automatic start at system startup
-- Hide/Show the dock icon
 - Auto download new Bing images
-- Auto download images of all regions
 - Auto change wallpaper
-- Support switching Bing region
-- Store the Bing images
+- Show the Bing image information
-- Select a storage place for these images
 - Use history images as wallpaper
+- Choose image storage location
-- Display the Bing image information
+- Hide/Show the dock icon
+- Dark mode

 _Feel free to [give feedback](https://github.com/pengsrc/BingPaper/issues/new) or contribute to this project._